patilmanish07/PPA/README.md

 # PPA
-This repository contains all application of PPA
+This repository contains all the applications of PPA in (C/C++ & JAVA).